 This runs daily, and will apply for the day after the incident.
 This will link the sanction to the behaviour more effectively. - 2.
-Friday School detention 60 minutes 15:30-16:30 This will be taken by the AHP, and include a reflection task. - 3.
-Saturday Book 120 minutes 09:30-11:30
+Friday School detention 60 minutes 15:30-16:30

-This will be taken by a member of the school pastoral and academic leadership team.
+This will be taken by the AH Student Progress or other member of the Leadership Group. - 3.
+Saturday Book 120 minutes 09:30-11:30 This will be taken by a member of the school pastoral and academic leadership team.
 One hour will be a reflection task, and the second hour can be a form of service to the College (cleaning, litter-picking, repairs, tidying etc).